-Deciding to transition to natural hair is a big resolution.
-Despite not being a living structure, our hair serves an important psychological function as it is closely related our self-esteem.
+The decision to transition to natural hair is a big one.
+Despite not being a living structure, our hair serves an important psychological function as it is closely related to our self-esteem.
 It impacts on our interpersonal relationships whether they are professional, social or just personal.
 So opting to go natural with a Big Chop is a Big Deal!
 That is why so many of us decide to go for a long-term transition letting our hair grow and gradually cutting it until we have no more relaxed hair.

 This new journey might feel exciting and scary at the same time.
 You might have many questions and doubts and you may be going around in circles with all the information out there.
 Therefore, today I will give some direction on how to transition to natural hair.
 I will tell you some of the steps I incorporated in my hair routine and I hope this will be helpful to you too.